camelliaguan3/CUCourseReviews/README.md

 # CUCourseReviews
 Hack Challenge - CU Course Reviews, an IOS-based application that provides easy access to course reviews and allows students to review courses.
+This app won best interface for Hack Challenge, Spring '21.

 • Some screenshots of your app (highlight important features)